Politico, a left-leaning news aggregate source, cannot

 beneficiaries of the Citizens United decision

-have not been the corporations,
+have not been the corporations, but

-, who sponsor left-wing politicians, who
+rather the labor unions, who sponsor left-wing politicians, who

 inadvertently enough want to overthrow Citizens.)